sgreaves1/RaspberryPiMediaServer/README.md

 If i have the film `CaptainAmerica.mp4` It should be named `tt1843866.mp4`

-You can easily find the Id by navigating to the Imdb films webpage page.
+You can easily find the Id by navigating to the Imdb films webpage.
 The Id is in the URL

 `https://www.imdb.com/title/tt1843866/`